pentagram-lang/pentagram-ideas/plans/memory-management.md

 In this manner, an application with a stable behaviour will reach a generally stable state where the next addresses are no longer used and allocations only happen from the free stack.

 Each free stack is a dynamically-sized array with a maximum size of 512 KiB.
 When it doubles in size, it gets copied to a new location and the old address gets deallocated (gets put into a different free stack).
 This can trigger a recursive, but limited chain reaction.

+Each thread has its own set of free stacks.
+When deallocation happens, memory is put into the free stack of the thread that the task is currently running on, regardless of which thread the memory initially came from.
+This avoids any locking, and should still produce stable results (task stealing being roughly random).

 #### Returns